kat-ushka/devops-with-kubernetes-course/Exercise 1.08/README.md

 To perform exercise flow I did next steps:

-1. Opened shell and moved to this folder.
+1. Opened shell and moved to the project folder.
-2. Deleted the ingress for log-output application with script:
+2. Checkout tag `Exercise_1.08`:
     ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_1.08
+    ```
+3. Moved to the exercise folder:
+    ```shell
+    cd Exercise\ 1.08
+    ```
+4. Deleted the ingress for log-output application with script:
+    ```shell
     kubectl delete -f "../Exercise 1.07/manifests/ingress.yaml"
     ```
-3. Applied new configs with script:
+5. Applied new configs with script:
    `kubectl apply -f manifests/`
-4. Opened url http://localhost:8081 in browser to see the response from to-do-project.
+6. Opened url http://localhost:8081 in browser to see the response from to-do-project.